 If excessive romance inevitably leads to the defeat of the author, “Shepherd’s Axe” is the result.
 Much of the music on Romance seems to lie in between live improvisation and predetermined structure, but the 18-minute closer seems to be an unfiltered expression of Oneida’s most basic impulses.
 Heavenly synth washes trade off with rhythmically conflicting guitar lines as the drums slowly push the track from spacious atmospheres to more concrete patterns and back again.
 The spaced-out ambience and indulgent jam-band stylings aren’t disappointing—“Shepherd’s Axe” is the perfect, anti-authorial closer to an album that obsessively solidifies its author’s identity.

 There’s a lot of reasons to hate Romance.
 Yes, if you’ve listened to every preceding Oneida album, there’s nothing new you’ll find here, to the point where some of the music feels predictable.
 Even before turning the record on, I could’ve told you that Kid Millions’ drumming would be incredible, the guitar interplay impeccable and the group improvisation smooth and refined.
 Enjoying this record requires that you turn off any need for progress, innovation or future-focused music.
-Romance asks the listener to love Oneida for their unchanging, ageless selves; not searching for uncharted territory, but claiming ownership over the same plot of land they’ve inhabited for two decades. –Connor Lockie
+Romance asks the listener to love Oneida for their unchanging, ageless selves; not searching for uncharted territory, but claiming ownership over the same plot of land they’ve inhabited for two decades. –Audrey Lockie